Summer Financial Info

 - The Alberta Gotthardt and Henry Strage International Scholarship supports students wishing to study abroad in a developing country outside of the U.S., Canada or western Europe.

-Students eligible to receive financial aid from Brandeis University may apply for a grant to study abroad for Fall, Spring, Academic Year or Summer.
+Students eligible to receive financial aid from Brandeis University may apply for a grant to study abroad for Fall, Spring, or Academic Year.
 Preference will be given to students who are planning to study abroad for the full year or fall semester only.
 The only merit scholars (e.g. JBS, Presidential) who may apply for a Brandeis Study Abroad Scholarship are those who also qualify for need-based financial aid.
 (Exception: Applicants for the Helen Ke scholarship for study in China may be considered regardless of their financial aid status.)

 Please read carefully the application form guidelines and instructions.
 We look forward to receiving your application and wish you all the best in your planning.